sergds/autovpn2/README.md

 - rr2---sn-8ph2xajvh-ut5l.googlevideo.com
 ```

-### (Implemented) Features (more like TODO)
+### Implemented Features (more like TODO)
 - [X] Routes
 - [X] DNS
 - [ ] Try retrieving data from adapters for undo instead of it storing locally.
-(To avoid stray routes or dns records of different addresses)
+(To avoid duplicate stray routes or dns records of different addresses)
+- [ ] Allow specifying raw IPs in playbook's hosts
+- [ ] Store server playbooks in persistient cache (File?
+(Key-value) DB?)
-- [ ] Auto-refreshing of routes
+- [ ] Auto-refreshing of playbook routes and DNS
 - [ ] Clean code